da-b0ss/in-memory-db-transaction/README.md

 ## Assignment Improvement Suggestions

-For this assignment to become an "official" assignment in the future, I would suggest the following improvements:

 1. Add explicit requirements for error handling and custom exceptions for better clarity on what should happen in edge cases.